 How does CBD oil work to calm anxiety?

 There’s no magic involved, though.
-The human body contains a specialised system called the endocannabinoid system (ECS) (yes, it’s even named after the cannabis plant because it was only discovered after seeing the effects of CBD on the body!) which is responsible regulating a variety of functions including sleep, appetite, pain, and immune system response.
+The human body contains a specialized system called the endocannabinoid system (ECS) (yes, it’s even named after the cannabis plant because it was only discovered after seeing the effects of CBD on the body!) which is responsible for regulating a variety of functions including sleep, appetite, pain, and immune system response.

 The body then produces neurotransmitters called endocannabinoids that bind to these cannabinoid receptors in your nervous system, grounding them and thus encouraging a balance.
 Since the ECS plays a part in so many different functions of the body as listed above – every single one of these systems can be better balanced out by taking CBD.
-So just this be product alone can help ease your pain, aid your sleep, ward off infections, and of course – calm your anxiety and any symptoms you may have relating to that.
+So just this be product alone can help ease your pain, aid your sleep, ward off infections, and of course – calm your anxiety symptoms you may have relating to that.

-My experiences using CBD oil
+My experiences using CBD oil to stop my seizures

 Why I chose to try CBD oil